sagemath/trac_to_gh/Issue 7208.md

 Log of the attached patch:

-- Families are parents, in the (Finite/Infinite)EnumeratedSets category
+* Families are parents, in the (Finite/Infinite)EnumeratedSets category
-- New class EnumeratedFamily; Family accept any (Finite)EnumeratedSet as input
+* New class EnumeratedFamily; Family accept any (Finite)EnumeratedSet as input
-- Improves the output of lazy families, and update accordingly the doctests in CombinatorialFreeModule, ...
+* Improves the output of lazy families, and update accordingly the doctests in CombinatorialFreeModule, ...
-- Clean trailing whitespaces
+* Clean trailing whitespaces
-- Use TestSuite
+* Use TestSuite
+* Fix enumeration for FiniteFamily

+Depends on #5891

 Issue created by migration from https://trac.sagemath.org/ticket/7208